davchez/stockforecaster/README.md

 ## Description

 StockForecaster is a full-stack stock price prediction platform that uses LSTM neural networks to forecast prices 20 days into the future.
-The project consists of a Python/TensorFlow backend deployed as a serverless AWS Lambda function, accessible via a public REST API with authentication and rate limiting, and a Next.js/TypeScript frontend (in development).
+The project consists of a Python/TensorFlow backend deployed as a serverless AWS Lambda function, accessible via a public REST API with authentication and rate limiting, and a Next.js/TypeScript frontend deployed to Vercel.

 The machine learning model leverages TensorFlow and Keras to format historic stock prices into time series data for training a Long Short-Term Memory (LSTM) network.
 The model works best with predictions spanning 20 days and stock history of at least 1 year.
 Training uses 15 epochs with 64 batches each, following best practices from scientific literature to prevent overfitting.